Bobcatou/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.6.1 =
+* Fixed the "database not up to date" bug.
+Now the plugin should properly upgrade the DB.

 = 1.6 =
 * Added a way to dismiss links.
 Dismissed links don't show up in the "Broken" and "Redirects" lists, but are still checked as normal and get the normal link styles (e.g. strike-through for broken links).
 Useful if you want to, for example, acknowledge that a link is broken and leave it be.